-On May 23-24, every step you take will help support world-class patient care and leading-edge research at The Ottawa Hospital.
-You can RUN or WALK to make sure every patient has access to the most advanced life-saving treatment when they need it most.
+Even though we can’t all be together this year, every step you take will help support world-class patient care and leading-edge research at The Ottawa Hospital.
+You can RUN or WALK – anywhere you want – to make sure every patient has access to the most advanced lifesaving treatment when they need it most.
 It could be your father, sister, son, colleague, or friend.

-Whether you register for the 2 km, 5 km, 10 km, half marathon, or marathon, you will be a part of Canada’s biggest marathon weekend.
-You will feel the energy and excitement of being a part of this exciting event.
-You can make it even more special by creating a team with work colleagues, family, or friends and run or walk together in support of The Ottawa Hospital.
-Just imagine that rush of crossing the finish line!
+Whether you register for the 2 km, 5 km, 10 km, half marathon, or marathon, you will be a part of a meaningful experience through the virtual Tamarack Ottawa Race Weekend.
+You can make it even more special by creating a virtual team with work colleagues, family, or friends and run or walk in support of The Ottawa Hospital.

 I run for my breast cancer patients.